This post was last updated on January 7th, 2021 at 11:39 am

 I stitched my videos together using the iMovie app on my iPhone (Similar free apps such as FilmoraGo or Vid Trim are available for Android users).
 This allowed me to easily insert my short videos, put them in order and trim them down if needed.
 You can even add some background music if you really want to.
 Then, I exported the video in the highest resolution possible and saved it to my Camera Roll.

 To allow people to watch my video, I uploaded it to YouTube.
 All you have to do is make a free account – or 'channel' – and follow the steps to uploading a video, such as adding a title and description.
 If you haven't already, you can edit your video directly via YouTube and add an audio track if you want to.

 At this point, YouTube will have to process your video – which can take a long time (4-6 hours).
 Once it's processed, you will be able to share the video using the website like (URL) generated by YouTube.

 Once my video was fully uploaded to YouTube, I then added it to my property listing on LettingaProperty.com by adding the link to the Video Tour section on my advert (image below).

 Rightmove have also enabled videos to be included in property listing on their website.
 Find out more here.

-Since uploading the recording to his advert, as of today, Javi’s video has received over 190 views online which has led to receiving an application to let it and the tenants are currently under referencing.
+After uploading the recording to his advert, Javi's video received over 190 views online within a few days, leading to a successful application to rent.

 Video Viewings: Top Tips to Remember